-5.18.
+5.19.
 Consultations have shown that residents want Horsted Keynes to retain its strong identity as a village and that its character should not be harmed by inappropriate new development.
-The appearance of the village today reflects its history as a long standing community dating back to before the 11th century and contains, in close proximity, buildings of both historic and contemporary character.
+The appearance of the village today reflects its history as a long-standing community dating back to before the 11th century and contains, in close proximity, buildings of both historic and contemporary character.
 This diversity in building styles contributes greatly to the character of Horsted Keynes and it is important that this diversity is retained when new development is planned.

-5.19.
+5.20.
 A major part of the village is subject to conservation area status and contains a number of historic buildings dating back to the 17th and 18th centuries and others listed as being of architectural or historical importance.
-Any development must recognise the significance of the village and its rural setting, and respect its unique character.
+Any development must recognise the significance of the village and its rural setting and respect its unique character.

-5.20.
-The NPPF (February 2019) states:
+5.21.
+The NPPF (July 2021) states:

-The creation of high quality buildings and places is fundamental to what the planning and development process should achieve.
+The creation of high quality, beautiful and sustainable buildings and places is fundamental to what the planning and development process should achieve.
 Good design is a key aspect of sustainable development, creates better places in which to live and work and helps make development acceptable to communities.
 Being clear about design expectations, and how these will be tested, is essential for achieving this.
-So too is effective engagement between applicants, communities, local planning authorities and other interests throughout the process (Paragraph 124).
+So too is effective engagement between applicants, communities, local planning authorities and other interests throughout the process.
+(Paragraph 126).

 Plans should, at the most appropriate level, set out a clear design vision and expectations, so that applicants have as much certainty as possible about what is likely to be acceptable.
 Design policies should be developed with local communities so they reflect local aspirations, and are grounded in an understanding and evaluation of each area's defining characteristics.
-Neighbourhood plans can play an important role in identifying the special qualities of each area and explaining how this should be reflected in development (Paragraph 125).
+Neighbourhood planning groups can play an important role in identifying the special qualities of each area and explaining how this should be reflected in development, both through their own plans and by engaging in the production of design policy, guidance and codes by local planning authorities and developers.
+(Paragraph 127).

-- 5.21.
+- 5.22.
 Future building should respect the distinctive height, scale, spacing, layout, orientation, design and materials of the area in which it is located.
-Innovative design should continue to reflect design cues from the wider context of the building. - 5.22.
-Detailed design guidance is provided in three recently published documents: the National Design Guide (October 2019), the draft Mid Sussex Design Guide (September 2019) and the High Weald AONB Design Guide for new housing development (November 2019).
+Innovative design should continue to reflect design cues from the wider context of the building. - 5.23.
+Detailed design guidance is provided in three recently published documents: the National Design Guide (October 2019), the Mid Sussex Design Guide (adopted November 2020) and the High Weald Housing Design Guide for new housing development (November 2019).
 Applicants for planning permission should draw on this guidance and set out how they have responded to it in any Design and Access Statement submitted with a planning application.